Advocacy: Why We Do What We Do

 This chapter looks at two things:

-From there, we’ll connect these behaviours to the Share the Path guidelines, showing how they’ve been developed to reflect the way people naturally move and react, so collisions are less likely when everyone plays their part.
+From there, we connect these behaviours to the Share the Path guidelines, showing how they reflect the way people naturally move and react, and how they work even better when everyone plays their part.

 The Rules in the ACT Today

-These signs appear roughly every 500 metres on main and principal cycle routes in the ACT.
-But here’s the thing, almost nobody can explain all the statements on them if you ask.
+But here’s the thing: these Share the Path signs appear roughly every 500 metres on main and principal cycle routes in the ACT, but almost nobody can explain all the statements on them if you ask.
 If more people understood and applied these rules, they would be far more effective.

 How Your Instincts Work to Avoid Collisions

 As discussed in Chapter 5, your eyes and brain are remarkably good at predicting potential collisions.
-When you see someone coming toward you, you instinctively check whether they are moving sideways in relation to distant stationary objects in your view.
+You instinctively judge whether someone is moving sideways relative to distant stationary objects in your view.

 • No sideways movement?
-You’re on a collision course unless one of you changes speed or direction.
+You are on a collision course unless someone changes speed or direction.

 • Sideways movement?
-You’re on track to pass each other safely.
+You are on track to pass each other safely.

-Usually, both people in a “conflict pair” make small adjustments to increase the separation, signalling, without words, that they agree on the avoidance manoeuvre.
+Usually, both people in a “conflict pair” make small adjustments to increase separation, signalling without words that they have agreed on the avoidance manoeuvre.

 Why the Faster Person Has More Responsibility